The Pharaohs: Albums

 In 1971 the band recorded The Awakening, and in 1972 In the Basement.
 With cuts like "The Pharaohs Love Y'all" and "In the Basement", these albums established The Pharaohs as a force, if only on the cult level, for several years.
-Many of the Afro-Sheen commercials from this period featured music of the Pharaohs.
+Many Afro-Sheen commercials from this period featured music of the Pharaohs.

 By the early 1970s, Maurice White had had some success with the Ramsey Lewis Trio and recorded a demo with several Chicago musicians.
 After signing with Warner Bros.
 Records he assembled the band which was to become Earth, Wind & Fire.

 In 1998 the Pharaohs marked their 30th anniversary by performing at the Kansas City Blues-Jazz festival, releasing the performance on CD the next year.
 For this recording, the band included Charles L. Handy (trumpet, percussion, vocals), Big Willie Woods (trombone, percussion, vocals), Black Herman Waterford (alto and tenor saxophones, percussion), Billy Brimfield (trumpet), Yehuda Ben Israel (lead vocals, guitar), Louis Satterfield (bass guitar, vocals), "Kewu" Goggins (percussion), Ron Dennis (percussion), Calvin Mayfield (drums), and Master Henry Gibson (percussion, vocals).